ethereum-optimism/superchainerc20-starter/packages/contracts/README.md

 ### scripts/

-- `MultiChainSuperchainERC20Deployment.s.sol` - Script for deploying the L2NativeSuperchainERC20 token to multiple chains in sequence, reading chain configuration from TOML.
+- `SuperchainERC20Deployer.s.sol` - Script for deploying the L2NativeSuperchainERC20 token to the configured chains in sequence, reading chain configuration from TOML.
-- `SingleChainSuperchainERC20Deployment.s.sol` - Script for deploying the L2NativeSuperchainERC20 token to a single chain, reading chain configuration from TOML.
-- `SuperchainERC20Deployer.sol` - Base deployment logic used by both single and multi-chain deployment scripts.

 ## Deploying